Skip Navigation

 By Boat

-Most of the boat tours are luxurious cruises to Antarctica, the Falklands, South Georgia, Cape Horn or Punta Arenas.
+Most of the boat tours are luxurious cruises to Antarctica, the Falkland Islands, South Georgia and the South Sandwich Islands, Cape Horn or Punta Arenas.
 Still, it is also possible to get a seat on a chartered boat to Puerto Williams, across the Beagle Channel and on Chilean grounds.
+You may even be able to get onto a luxury boat, if for some reason the boat is not full the company may sell a room cheapily just to fill it.
+However, theses are rare and you have to be in the right place at the right time.

 Top